 Eligibility: Veterans must have:

-attended public or nonpublic high school in Indiana prior to military service
+attended public or nonpublic high school in Indiana prior to military service,

-been a student in good standing
+been a student in good standing,

-not graduated or received a diploma because of leaving high school for military service
+not graduated or received a diploma because of leaving high school for military service,

-and been honorably discharged from the armed forces of the United States
+and been honorably discharged from the armed forces of the United States.

-Veterans, or their surviving Spouses or eligible Family members, may submit application to the Indiana Department of Veteran Affairs.
+Veterans, or their surviving Spouses or eligible Family members, may submit an application to the Indiana Department of Veteran Affairs.